 To view a list of projects being considered for the 2020-2024 Financial Plan, or to view the presentation slides from the Special Budget Meeting held October 31, 2019, please click on the link provided below:

-Thank you!
-District Staff will address your common questions and feedback at upcoming Open Houses, Budget Meetings, Newsletters, or FAQ's.
+The first round of feedback on the budget and proposed projects has ended.
+Thank you for your comments!
+District Staff will present common questions and feedback at upcoming Open Houses, Budget Meetings, Newsletters, or FAQ's.

 For reference, see the compiled public feedback received about the 2019-2023 Financial Plan and 2019 Municipal Budget.

 Click on the link below to view the presentation:

 For more information or to ask questions about anything you see in this presentation, please feel free to contact us: